-What the best home or gun safe has
+What the best home safe has

 - Clear information on the packaging.
 Don't assume that every safe can protect against fire and water -- or that every fireproof or waterproof safe is created equal.
 Look for these features to be spelled out on the safe's packaging or specs list, with clear guidelines about what fire temperatures it can withstand for how long, and how long it can withstand immersion in water.